How to get involved

 - For each individual who experiences severe gambling harm, up to six other people may be affected – especially family and friends.

-- Common types of harm include financial difficulties, relationship problems, work or study performance issues, and emotional and psychological distress.
+- Common effects of gambling harm include financial difficulties, relationship problems, work or study performance issues, and emotional and psychological distress.

 We are here to provide assistance and support to event partners.
 If you have any queries about this material, please contact us.